 REST API Configuration and Setup Script

-The configuration steps described in this section are not necessary if you are executing REST API commands from the console machine.
+The configuration steps described in this section are not necessary if you are executing REST API commands from the Security Controls console machine.

-If you are executing REST API commands from a remote machine, you must configure a secure, trusted connection by importing the console certificate to the remote machine.
+If you are executing REST API commands from a remote machine (a machine that does not contain Security Controls), you must configure a secure, trusted connection by importing the Security Controls console certificate to the remote machine.
 You can do this manually or you can use a custom PowerShell setup script provided by Ivanti that will automatically perform these steps for you.

 Option 1: Manual Configuration Process